Julian/lean-across-the-board/docs/api.rst

-.. theorem:: chess.board.has_sequence_len
+.. definition:: chess.board.has_sequence_len

     Assert the existence of a ``sequence`` of length ``o`` from a ``start_board`` to a given end board.

-.. theorem:: chess.board.has_sequence_to
+.. definition:: chess.board.has_sequence_to

     Assert the existence of a ``sequence`` from a ``start_board`` to a given end board.

-.. theorem:: chess.move
+.. constant:: chess.move

     A move is a (distinct) start and end square whose start square is occupied and whose end square is not.